Camilotk/16-bit-float/README.md

 2. Check if the value is exactly zero.
 If so, return a special representation with all bits set to 0, except for the sign bit.

 3. Calculate the exponent by finding the power of 2 that the number falls between and adjust it to be biased by 15.
-The exponent range is from 1 to 30, with 0 and 31 reserved for special cases.
+The exponent range is from 0 to 31.

 4. Calculate the percentage between the two bounds of the exponent and convert it to a 10-bit mantissa value.
 The formula used to calculate the percentage is: